Grahame Clark: Early career: 1935–39

 In 1939 Methuen and Co published Clark's Archaeology and Society.
 This was a textbook that outlined how to understand past societies through archaeology, and expressed the view that archaeology could be a force for peace in the world by promoting notions of human unity.
 In the book he condemned Soviet archaeology, believing that the Soviet government had forced archaeologists to support their pre-conceived Marxist ideas about societal and economic development.
 He also condemned the use of archaeology in Nazi Germany and Fascist Italy, claiming that they used archaeology to promote a "diseased nationalism".
+On page 152 of Archaeology and Society Clark included a graph that represents the first use of systems theory in archaeology.
+Clark said "with this figure as a basis I could do anything".
+This concept was one of the primary building blocks of Processual Archaeology which became dominate in the 1960s and 1970s.
 Published to good reviews, the book was read widely and revised editions were published in 1947 and 1952.
 According to the historian of archaeology Pamela Jane Smith, it became "one of Clark's most widely read and respected publications."